309thEDDGE/opal-ops/README.md

 #### Instructions for deploying platform locally

+1. Clone clone this repo
+2. Clone https://github.com/309thEDDGE/opal into this repository's `docker-compose` directory
-Clone repo and then run the following:
+3. Run the following:

 ```
 cd docker-compose